How do you choose the right software development engagement model?

 Just like with any ongoing relationship or any partnership, it’s a two-sided job where it’s not enough for a customer to hand the vendor the list of requirements or for the outsourcing partner to have the same customer engagement model for all clients.
 And what guarantees the beginning of this beautiful friendship is a suitable customer engagement model that works for both parties.
 Read on as we try to cover the most common project engagement and customer journey models and help you choose the one that better suits your case.

 Just like there’s no such thing as a universal client, there’s no one way of collaborating with prospective customers.
-Choosing the appropriate stages of customer engagement models for software development is the primary task to align goals around an expected outcome and the best suitable pricing model.
+Choosing the appropriate customer engagement model for a software development project is essential for aligning goals around the expected outcome and the most suitable pricing model.

-The decision to choose this or that hybrid engagement model can be based on various factors that might be objective, like the maturity level of the vendor and their track record of customer success before, or subjective, like the customer’s previous experiences with other hybrid models and service providers.
+The decision to choose one engagement model over another can be based on various factors that may be objective, such as the maturity level of the vendor and their track record of customer success, or subjective, such as previous experiences with other service providers and engagement models.

-Either way, with all its legal and technological aspects, the selected holistic engagement model should be precisely specified and transparent for both parties.
-Here’s our brief overview and discussion of the most popular models of software engagement: Time and Material, Dedicated Team, and Fixed Price.
+With all its legal and technological aspects, the selected engagement model should be clearly defined and transparent for both parties.
+Here’s our brief overview of the most common software development engagement models: Time and Material, Dedicated Team, and Fixed Price.

-This stage of the customer engagement model is often preferred because it offers flexibility to change requirements, balance project resources, and spread the workload.
-Provided that experienced and skilled project managers accompany Time & Material project, quality is appropriately supervised.
-Progress and the observance of the deadline are addressed.
-There are good chances of getting the work done in time and within the budget.
+This engagement model is often preferred because it offers flexibility to change requirements, balance project resources, and spread the workload.
+Provided that experienced project managers oversee the project, quality, progress, and deadlines can be effectively managed.
+As a result, there is a greater chance of delivering the project on time and within budget.

 Choosing the Time and Material model usually minimizes the most significant risks of outsourced projects: software you’ve been delivered fails to satisfy any of your needs because you need more control over the scope and the budget spending.